-adjusted household waste service means a household waste service supplied to land which was previously described as Lot 127 on RP852418 in the County of Churchill, parish of Purga, or Lot 256 on RP887271 in the County of Stanley, Parish of Ipswich, where determined by the General Manager, Infrastructure and Environment.
+adjusted household waste service means a household waste service supplied to land which was previously described as Lot 127 on RP852418 in the County of Churchill, parish of Purga, or Lot 256 on RP887271 in the County of Stanley, Parish of Ipswich, where determined by the General Manager, Infrastructure and Environment, the Manager, Environment and Sustainability or the Resource Recovery Manager.

-bulk bin means a garbage bin which has a holding capacity in excess of 360 litres, and is supplied by the council.
+bulk bin means a garbage bin which has a holding capacity in excess of 360 litres and is supplied by council.

-green waste service means the fortnightly removal, transport and disposal of garden waste from a mobile garbage bin.
+food organics garden organics service means the fortnightly removal, transport and disposal of garden waste or other organic material from a mobile garbage bin or bulk bin.